2025 Tour de France: Week one

 The first week of the Tour was in the north of France, with the first stage of the Tour around Lille featuring a flat course that offered an opportunity for the sprinters to take the first yellow jersey.
 With 17 km to go, split the peloton in the crosswinds.
 In the reduced bunch sprint, Jasper Philipsen won the stage ahead of last year's green jersey winner, Biniam Girmay.
-GC contenders who made the front split such as Tadej Pogačar and Jonas Vingegaard gained 39 seconds on some GC contenders, including Remco Evenepoel.
+GC contenders who made the front split such as Tadej Pogačar and Jonas Vingegaard gained 39 seconds on some GCcontenders, including Remco Evenepoel.

 The second stage to Boulogne-sur-Mer featured a hilly parcours that favored the puncheurs, with three climbs occurring in the last 30 km.
 In the finale of the stage, riders such as Vingegaard, Matteo Jorgenson, Kévin Vauquelin, and Florian Lipowitz attempted some attacks but the stage was decided by a small bunch sprint, where Mathieu van der Poel held off Pogačar to win the stage and take the yellow jersey in the process.

 The third stage to Dunkirk was another flat route with only one late fourth-category climb.
 Because of this, no riders attempted to form a breakaway.
 In the intermediate sprint, Philipsen went down heavily, forcing him to abandon the race.
 There were two more crashes in the final 5 km, causing some riders to suffer abrasions.
 In the sprint, Tim Merlier narrowly beat Jonathan Milan in a photo-finish.
 No rider was awarded the combativity award, with media noting that "nothing noteworthy occurred during 99% of the [stage]".

 Much like stage 2, the fourth stage to Rouen was another hilly parcours.
 It featured the Rampe Saint-Hilaire in the city of Rouen, an 800 m long climb with an average gradient of 10.6%, which topped with 5 km to go.
 On that climb, Pogačar launched a big attack, with Vingegaard the only rider able to follow despite being briefly dropped.
 They were caught by a small chase group led by Evenepoel on the descent.
 Evenepoel and Jorgenson attempted some counter-attacks but they were not able to get a significant gap.
 In the sprint, Pogačar managed to come around van der Poel to win the stage, taking his 100th career victory in the process.
 Van der Poel kept the yellow jersey.